Wildapfel/Wildapfel/README.md

 - Sequence Modelling
 - Motif Discovery & Localisation (statisitcal & ML/AI)
 - DGE Analysis
+- BioImage Analysis

-*I’m currently working on*
+### *I’m currently working on*
-- Creating a creater HUB that reflects all my knowledge and projects from uni and private interest (structured, such that i find stuff easily)
+- Creating a HUB that reflects all my knowledge and projects from uni and private interest (structured, such that i find stuff easily)
-- I am writing a creater HUB for my bioinforamtics/biostatistics/ML/AI work to enhance reproduceability and reaching a professional level
+- I am writing a codebase for my bioinforamtics/biostatistics/ML/AI work to enhance reproduceability and reaching a professional level
 - Since uni mainly focuses on theoretical background and applying analysis onto polished dataset, I am doing different analysis or enginnering tasks on (biological) public data (e.g. rna-seq of arabidposis thaliana, image data from pneumonia, ...)